-Make sure you and your kids are active 60 minutes every day.
-Focus on FUN, including both organized and free play.

-• Count time spent doing chores: car washing, walking the dog, dusting, sweeping, pulling weeds, raking leaves or shoveling snow.

-• Involve the whole family in physical activity because you are role models!

-• "Screen time" (computers, TV, gaming systems, texting, etc) should be limited to 2 hours or less daily (pre-plan how "screen time" will be used).

-Screens may be monitored easily if moved to a common area; keep them out of child's bedroom.

-Make sure your child is sleeping at least 10-11 hours per night.
-Keeping regular bed time is critical to good health and weight maintenance.

-If you have concerns about your child's weight, physical activity or eating behaviors, ask your healthcare provider.

-is Worth a Pound
+- Make sure you and your teenagers are active 60 minutes every day. - Count time spent doing chores: car washing, walking the dog, dusting, sweeping, pulling weeds, raking leaves or shoveling snow. - Involve the whole family in physical activity because you are role models! - "Screen time" (computers, TV, gaming systems, texting, etc) should be limited to 2 hours or less daily. - Screens may be monitored easily if moved to a common area; keep them out of teenager's bedroom. - A good night sleep with a regular bed time is critical to good health and weight maintenance. - If you have concerns about your teenager's weight, physical activity or eating behaviors, ask your healthcare provider.

+More Parent Tips...

+- Do not criticize your teenager about their size and shape.
+Focus on strengths rather than appearance. - Remember that parents can still influence choices....as a parent you are still the role model!